-Celas screen locker is another scam where Internet criminals are exploiting a name of a legitimate organization in order to trick PC users into paying a non existent fine for copyrighted content.
-This ransomware is targeting European computer users.
-In the latest press release Celas clearly states that this organization has nothing to do with this scam.
-"CELAS does not charge users to watch music videos online and never has."
-The message that is presented in this screen locker states that you have pirated copies of some music files and that you violate copyright laws.
-Ransomware such as Celas are especially rogue because while infected you won't be able to access your desktop or any of your programs.
+Celas screen locker is a familiar scam, whereby Internet criminals exploit the name of a legitimate organization in order to trick PC users into paying a fine for supposed infringement of copyrighted material.
+This ransomware targets European computer users.
+In the latest press release, Celas clearly states that its organization has nothing to do with this scam: "CELAS does not charge users to watch music videos online and never has."
+The message presented by this screen locker asserts that the user owns pirated copies of music files and thus has violated copyright laws.
+Ransomware such as Celas is especially devious since, while infected, you will be unable to access your desktop or any programs.

-PC users are left with only one option to pay the imaginary fine of 50 Euro - you shouldn't pay for Celias to unlock your PC, it's a scam, you will send your money to Internet criminals and your computer will still be locked.
-You should ignore the false statements given by this screen locker and remove it from your computer.
-There are many variants of similar ransomware being distributed through misleading websites and spam campaigns, never pay to some software to unlock your computer, none of the authorities or organizations are using such methods to collect commissions for copyrighted content.
-To avoid such infections as Celas ransomware you should update your operating system and all of your installed programs, you should also use a legitimate antivirus and antispyspyware programs to protect your PC.
+PC users are given one option: to pay the bogus fine of 50 Euros.
+Do not pay for Celias to unlock your PC, it is a scam; you will be sending your money to Internet criminals and your computer will remain locked.
+Ignore the false statements issued by this screen locker and remove it from your computer immediately.
+There are many variants of similar ransomware distributed through misleading websites and spam campaigns, so never pay for any software to unlock your computer.
+No authorities or organizations employ such methods to collect commissions or fines relating to copyrighted content.
+To avoid infections such as Celas ransomware, update your operating system and your installed programs regularly.
+Use legitimate antivirus and anti-spyware programs to protect your PC.

-Celas ransomware is distributed by Internet criminals who are using malicious websites which exploits security vulnerabilities in user's PC to install such rogue screen lockers.
-Other popular method of spreading such misleading screen lockers is spam messages.
-Either way your computer got infected with this ransomware you shouldn't trust it, use these removal instructions and eliminate it from your PC.
+Celas ransomware is distributed by Internet criminals who use malicious websites, which exploit security vulnerabilities in users' PCs to install rogue screen lockers.
+Another popular method of proliferating these misleading screen lockers, is via spam messages.
+If your PC has been inadvertently infected with this ransomware, do not trust it and use these removal instructions to eliminate it.

 Access to your computer was denied.

-Illegally downloaded music tracks (in other words, “pirated copies”) have been detected on your PC.
-While being downloaded the before mentioned tracks were copied – that’s also a criminal offense conformity with 106 of the Digital Millennium Copyright Act.
-Both Copyrighted music tracks download in the Internet and music files exchange are illegal subject to compliance with 106 of the Digital Millennium Copyright Act and punished by either imposition of monetary fines or up to three years of imprisonment.
-Moreover, following 184 of the Criminal Code the property is subject of detention it can carry forfeit of the computer has been formerly used for the above mentioned files downloading.
+Illegally downloaded music tracks (i.e. “pirated copies”) have been detected on your PC.
+As well as being downloaded, the aforementioned tracks were copied – that is a criminal offense conforming with section 106 of the Digital Millennium Copyright Act.
+Both Copyrighted music tracks downloaded on the Internet and music files exchanged, are illegal subject to compliance with section 106 of the Digital Millennium Copyright Act and punished by either imposition of monetary fines or up to three years imprisonment.
+Moreover, following section 184 of the Criminal Code, the property is subject to retention and can forfeit the right to use the computer which has been formerly used for the above mentioned file downloading.

-The legible identification both of your person and who uses your IP-address and Host Name poses no problem anyway.
+The identification both of your person and users of your IP-address and Host Name poses has been established.

-The detected pirated copies were ciphered and copies to password-protected directory.
+The detected pirated copies were ciphered and copied to a password-protected directory.

-For unblocking and commission of any other actions resulted from infringement to rule of law you should pay a penalty equal to 50, - Euro.
+For unblocking and commission of any other actions resulted from infringement to rule of law you should pay a penalty equal to 50 Euros.
 The payment should be delivered through our financial partner - Paysafecard.
-When the payment procedure is complete successfully your PC will be unblocked automatically.
+When the payment procedure is completed successfully, your PC will be unblocked automatically.

-For the completion of the above mentioned payment insert enter Paysafecard code in proper box and press "Enter".
+For the completion of the above mentioned payment, insert your Paysafecard code in the proper box and press "Enter".

-CELAS holds legal rights and permanently contacts with state legislation.
+CELAS holds legal rights and conforms to state legislation.

 Celas ransomware removal:

-Log in to the account that is infected with Celas scam message.
+Log in to the account infected with the Celas scam message.
 Start your Internet browser and download a legitimate anti-spyware program.
-Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Update the anti-spyware software, and start a full system scan.
+Remove all the entries detected.